Hi, I'm Riki.

 Every time you choose to show up, even when it’s hard…

 You’re bringing back the Shechinah.
-The Divine Mother.

 As the Zohar says